MohamedKhedr700/core-auth/README.md

 The `LoginProvider` class apply its own login rules after finding the account.

+The `accountable` class instance must work with query builder to find the account.

+Under the hood,
+the `LoginManager` class uses the query method `where` on the accountable class passed with the credentials.

-Then, you apply authentication rules on the account itself using the method `isAuthenticated`.
+After finding the account, you apply authentication rules on the account itself using `isAuthenticated` method.

 ``` php
 <?php